August 1, 2024

 One of the best ways to rid your car of cigarette smoke smells is to let expert detailers methodically clean your vehicle.
 Having your car professionally serviced provides a more thorough clean as they have a range of specific tools and products that can help remove internal odours at the source and leave your car smelling like new.

-As Australia’s leading 100% hand car wash & detailing provider, Star Car Wash can help you get lingering odours and unpleasant smells, like cigarette smoke, from your vehicle.
+As Australia’s leading 100% hand car wash & car detailing service provider, Star Car Wash can help you get lingering odours and unpleasant smells, like cigarette smoke, from your vehicle.

 Since 2003, our expert team has cleaned and detailed thousands of cars, using industry-leading techniques to help restore them to like-new condition.